Physician Assistant, M.M.S.

 Patient Care Experience

-Applicants must have acquired the minimum hours of health care experience in order to advance for application review.
-PA program applicants must have acquired a minimum of 500 hours of patient care experience by the time they submit the CASPA application.
-Hours earned after this, regardless of when the file is reviewed by the PA admissions committee, are not considered.
-This experience varies and can be acquired on a full- or part-time basis.
-The program critically assesses the complexity of the position held and ranks applicants accordingly.
-Direct paid patient care experience requiring specialized training and/or certification is most competitive.
-Emergent or inpatient experience is typically ranked more highly than outpatient work or long-term care work, although successful candidates may have experience in any category.
+Paid direct patient care experience requiring specialized training and/or certification is most competitive.
+Depending on job specifics, emergent or inpatient experience is typically ranked more highly than outpatient work or long-term care experience.
+Successful candidates may have experience in any category, though.
 For example, a background as an RN or physical therapist would be ranked more highly than a scribe.
 Examples of typical work experience include CNA, EMT, scribe, medical assistant, or patient care technician, but vary widely.
 The average successful applicant has over 2,000 hours of healthcare experience.

-Unless you are already closely working with a PA, shadowing a PA is important but is not considered health care experience.
-Only 100 student clinical hours (obtained while fulfilling the required components of an educational program or course) can count toward the 500 hours of health care experience needed.
-Volunteer hours are not considered competitive and often cannot be counted towards the 500-hour minimum.
-If volunteer hours are accepted, a maximum of 250 hours may count.
+Unless you are already closely working with a PA, shadowing a PA is recommended but does not count toward health care experience.
+Only 100 student clinical hours (obtained while fulfilling the required components of an educational program or course), if accepted, can count toward the 500 hours of health care experience needed.
+Only 250 volunteer clinical hours, if accepted, can count towards the 500-hour minimum.
+Paid healthcare experience is considered more competitive than student and/or volunteer clinical experience.

-Students admitted to the PA program are required to obtain a criminal background check and undergo drug testing prior to matriculation.
+Students admitted to the PA program are required to obtain a criminal background check and undergo drug testing prior to matriculation and during the program.
 A positive background check or drug screen could have significant consequences for the student, including forfeiture of any or all classes of clinical rotations and/or inability to complete the program.
 The potential to sit for the Physician Assistant National Certifying Exam (PANCE) may also be impacted.

 Additionally, many state regulatory and governing organizations will not grant a license, registration or other similar professional practice documents if there is a positive criminal background check or drug screen.